SamVeras/AnotacoesCC/DS1.md

 > - **Termination**: The loop terminates, and when it terminates, the invariant usually along with
 >   the reason that the loop terminated gives us a useful property that helps show that the
 >   algorithm is correct. (p.20)

+> A loop-invariant proof is a form of mathematical induction, where to prove that a property holds,
+> you prove a base case and an inductive step.
+Here, showing that the invariant holds before the
+> first iteration corresponds to the base case, and showing that the invariant holds from iteration
+> to iteration corresponds to the inductive step.
+>
+> The third property is perhaps the most important one, since you are using the loop invariant to
+> show correctness.
+Typically, you use the loop invariant along with the condition that caused the
+> loop to terminate. (p.20)

+> **Initialization**: We start by showing that the loop invariant holds before the first loop
+> iteration, when $i = 2$.
+The subarray A[1:i-1] consists of just the single element A[1], which is
+> in fact the original element in A[1].
+Moreover, this subarray is sorted (after all, how could a
+> subarray with just one value not be sorted?), which shows that the loop invariant holds prior to
+> the ûrst iteration of the loop.
+>
+> **Maintenance**: Next, we tackle the second property: showing that each iteration maintains the
+> loop invariant.
+Informally, the body of the **for** loop works by moving the values in $A[i-1]$,
+> $A[i-2]$, $A[i-3]$, and so on by one position to the right until it finds the proper position for
+> $A[i]$ (lines 4-7), at which point it inserts the value of $A[i]$ (line 8).
+The subarray $A[1:i]$
+> then consists of the elements originally in $A[1:i]$, but in sorted order. **_Incrementing_** $i$
+> (increasing its value by $1$) for the next iteration of the **for** loop then preserves the loop
+> invariant.
+A more formal treatment of the second property would require us to state and show a
+> loop invariant for the **while** loop of lines 5-7.
+Let’s not get bogged down in such formalism
+> just yet.
+Instead, we’ll rely on our informal analysis to show that the second property holds for
+> the outer loop.
+>
+> **Termination**: Finally, we examine loop termination.
+The loop variable $i$ starts at 2 and
+> increases by $1$ in each iteration.
+Once $i$’s value exceeds $n$ in line 1, the loop terminates.
+> That is, the loop terminates once $i$ equals $n + 1$.
+Substituting $n + 1$ for $i$ in the wording
+> of the loop invariant yields that the subarray $A[i:n]$ consists of the elements originally in
+> $A[1:n]$, but in sorted order.
+Hence, the algorithm is correct. (p.21)